rashmiPerera/rashmiPerera/README.md

 Currently following a ICT degree at Rajarata University of Sri Lanka🎓

-I'm really fascinated about working with data...💹 🔤
+I'm really fascinated about working with People and Data,I like managing and analysis things...💹 🔤

 And I'm always trying to grow and learn something new..🤓 “For the things we have to learn before we can do them, we learn by doing them.”